idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 !equation id=tutorial03_temporal_solution
 T = x\cdot y\cdot\textrm{exp}(-1/32400 t)

-Again, the `mms` package, as shown in [tutorial03_temporal_function], used to compute the necessary forcing function.
-The package can directly output the the input file format both the computed forcing function and the assumed solution, making adding it to the input file trival.
+Again, the `mms` package, as shown in [tutorial03_temporal_function], is used to compute the necessary forcing function.
+The package can directly output the the input file format of the computed forcing function and the assumed solution, making adding it to the input file trivial.

 !listing tutorial03_verification/step04_mms/step04_function.py id=tutorial03_temporal_function link=false start=MooseDocs:start:temporal end=MooseDocs:end:temporal include-start=0
          caption=Compute the forcing function using [!ac](MMS).